 Chat About Remote Problems

 While the idea of remote-first meetings came out of a Retrospective more than a year ago, we’re still brainstorming ways to make remote work easier.
-One way we’ve found particularly helpful is a Slack channel dedicated for remote work.
-At first, the channel was set up for remote workers, but now that the entire company is remote, it’s seeing more use as the employees who were already remote are offering their tips.
+One way we’ve found particularly helpful is a Slack channel dedicated to remote work.
+At first the channel was set up for remote workers, but now that the entire company is remote, it’s seeing more use as the employees who were already remote are offering their tips.